London Theatre Shows in April 2027

 With Easter holidays bringing extra crowds to the West End, comedy shows are a great way to enjoy the buzz in April without taking things too seriously.
 Whether you're planning a family outing or just want something light and entertaining over the long weekend, the theatre has plenty to offer.

-Hit musicals like Book of Mormon and The Producers offer plenty of risque laughs, or for a funny and boundary pushing play book for tongue-in-cheek Tony winner Oh, Mary!.
-For something with a bit more theatrical mayhem, The Play That Goes Wrong never disappoints, with its expertly choreographed disasters, collapsing scenery and a cast that somehow keeps a straight face through the chaos.
+Hit musicals like Book of Mormon musical and The Producers West End offer plenty of risque laughs, or for a funny and boundary pushing book for tongue-in-cheek Tony winning play Oh, Mary! starring Catherine Tate from April.
+For something with a bit more theatrical mayhem, Play That Goes Wrong never disappoints, with its expertly choreographed disasters, collapsing scenery and a cast that somehow keeps a straight face through the chaos.

 April tends to be a busier time, so booking ahead is a good idea, though last-minute ticket deals still pop up, especially if you’re flexible on when you go.